- VSAM structures

 ICFRU does not have any catalog reorganisation capability.
 You would need to use IDCAMS.

-CR+ is developed and supplied by Mainstar Software Corporation.
-It is also an IBM recommended product and is resold by them.
+CR+ is developed and supplied by Rocket Software.
+It is also an IBM recommended product and is resold by them as Tivoli Advanced Catalog Management for z/OS.
+The difference between CR+ and TACM is that TACM is Tivoli Enterprise Portal enabled.

 CR+ has 4 sub commands within its DIAGNOSE command;